nebangwaD/PDB_editor/README.md

 Scipt 1: 'rename_pdb.py' is aimed at renaming and renumbering both chain ID and residue IDs of an input pdb file.

 ### Benefit
-Key benefit include to resolve overlaping chain and residue numbering found in pdb files.
+Key benefit include to resolve overlaping chain and residue numbering found in pdb file.

 ### Usage
 1. Run the shell command "python rename_pdb.py" in same direcotry as input pdb file